SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    -> sumOf(42, 597, 12)
    << // r1 : Int = 651

+.. admonition:: Experiment

+   Try writing a function that calculates the average.

 Functions can be nested.
 Nested functions have access to variables that were declared in the outer function.